LunaticMuch/nextjs-graphql-schema-docs/README.md

 # Plugin for generating schema documentation in Next.JS

 > **WARNING**: Be careful, this is currently a **beta**, or a preview-release version.
-It might work as expected, it might even not work at all, or I might sell your house without your knowledge!
+It might work as expected or not, it might even not work at all, or I might sell your house without your knowledge!

 ## Rationale